serge-web/war-rooms-x/documents/TDD steps/00-xmpp-messaging-tests.md

 - update a pubsub document
 - delete a pubsub document
 - subscribe to document changes (including receiving an update when the pubsub document changes)

+## 1.5 XMPP Account Details

+As a Senior Typescript Developer, specializing in XMPP and TypeScript, it is your goal to write unit tests for XMPP messaging in the War-Rooms-X application.
+We need to produce tests to verify that the OpenFire server follows XMPP protocols, as implemented in the Stanza.js library.
+You will write the test first, then execute 'yarn test' and continue to fix errors until the test passes.
+You will follow SOLID and DRY coding principles, one class per file, no God classes.

+Focus on testing that we are able to:
+- get the vCard for the current user